 How does the FBI protect the civil rights of people in the United States?

 The FBI investigates violations of federal civil rights statutes and supports the investigations of state and local authorities in certain cases.
-Federal civil rights violations fall into several categories: hate crimes motivated by bias against such characteristics as race, religion, national origin, and sexual orientation; color of law crimes involving law enforcement and related criminal justice professionals’ misuse of their right to discretion, such as use of excessive force or police misconduct; involuntary servitude or slavery; violations of the Voting Rights Act of 1965, the Civil Rights Act of 1964, the Equal Credit Opportunity Act, the Freedom of Access to Clinic Entrances Act, and the Civil Rights of Institutionalized Persons Act; and violations of human trafficking statutes included as part or the Trafficking Victims Protection Rights Act.
+Federal civil rights violations fall into several categories: hate crimes motivated by bias against such characteristics as race, religion, national origin, and sexual orientation; color of law crimes involving law enforcement and related criminal justice professionals’ misuse of their right to discretion, such as use of excessive force or police misconduct; involuntary servitude or slavery; violations of the Voting Rights Act of 1965, the Civil Rights Act of 1964, the Equal Credit Opportunity Act, the Freedom of Access to Clinic Entrances Act; the Civil Rights of Institutionalized Persons Act; the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act; and violations of human trafficking statutes included as part or the Trafficking Victims Protection Rights Act.
 The FBI’s civil rights investigations are separate from Equal Employment Opportunity Commission investigations, although EEOC regulations are enforced within the agency.

 What are the most typical civil rights violations?

-The most common complaint involves allegations of excessive use of force by law enforcement personnel causing injuries or death.
+The most common complaint involves allegations of color of law violations.
 Another common complaint involves racial violence, such as physical assaults, homicides, verbal or written threats, or desecration of property.

 Does the FBI keep statistics on criminal offenses committed in the United States?